Mixed sub-fractional Brownian motion and drift estimation of related Ornstein-Uhlenbeck process

 The rest of this paper is organized as follows.
-Section \ref{preliminaries} contains some preliminaries about msfBm.
-Section \ref{sec: estimation} discusses the maximum likelihood estimator of the drift parameter for msfOUP.
-The LSE and its asymptotic properties is provided.
-For the sake of simulating, a simulation friendly estimator is also proposed. for the sake of completeness, the LSE for msfOUP in the non-ergodic case is discussed in Section \ref{sec: non ergodic}.
-Section \ref{sec: simulation} is devoted to presenting Monte Carlo studies on the finite sample properties of the practical estimator.
+In Section \ref{preliminaries} we will introduce our method of simulation and the Skorohod integral as well as the path-wise integral with respect to the msfBm.
+The exact formula of the practical estimator and its asymptotic properties will be discussed in Section \ref{sec: estimation}.
+For the sake of completeness, the non-ergodic case of the LSE of the msfOU process is discussed in Section \ref{sec: non ergodic}.
+Section \ref{sec: simulation} is devoted to presenting Monte Carlo studies on the finite sample properties of the practical estimator with $1/2<H<3/4$.
 Some technical proofs are collected in the Appendix.